StratifyLabs/StratifyBlog/content/device/2013-10-22-USB-Virtual-Serial-Port-Firmware.md

 ### Required Interface Requests

-The firmware must recognize two special interface requests:
-SEND_ENCAPSULATED_COMMAND and GET_ENCAPSULATED_RESPONSE.
-The firmware
-must not stall the USB endpoint when these requests arrive.
+The firmware must recognize two special interface requests: `SEND_ENCAPSULATED_COMMAND` and `GET_ENCAPSULATED_RESPONSE`.
+The firmware must not stall the USB endpoint when these requests arrive.
 However, the firmware does not need to do anything special with the requests other than receive them and not stall.

 ### Reading and Writing Data over the Virtual Serial Port

 To send and receive data over the virtual serial port is simple.
-Data is written to the BULK IN endpoint and is read from the BULK OUT endpoint.
+Data is written to the `BULK IN` endpoint and is read from the `BULK OUT` endpoint.
 These are the endpoints defined in the data interface.

 ## Conclusion

 The USB communications device class (CDC) abstract control model (ACM) is a great way to create a cross-platform software-firmware interface.
-The connection creates a virtual serial communications port that can be read and written like a classic serial port but without the outdated cables.
+The connection creates a virtual serial communications port that can be read and written like a classic serial port but without outdated cables.